mdelapenya/gh-combine-prs/README.md

             to combine Dependabot PRs

 ### Optional arguments
-    --selected-pr-numbers COMMA,SEPARATED,LIST
-            if set, will only work on PRs with the selected numbers. e.g. --selected-pr-numbers 42,13,78
-            Defaults to selecting every PR matching the QUERY --limit LIMIT
+    --limit LIMIT
             sets the maximum number of PRs that will be combined.
             Defaults to 50